sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2020-11-27-find-and-remove-watermarks-from-documents-in-csharp/index.md

 draft: false
 url: /2020/11/27/find-and-remove-watermarks-from-documents-in-csharp/
 author: 'Shoaib Khan'
 summary: 'Today, we will have a look at **how to find and remove watermarks from documents in C#**.
 There can be text and image-based watermarks in a document.
-We can easily search and programmatically remove such watermarks from many PDF, Word, Excel, PowerPoint, and Visio supported documents.
+We can easily search and programmatically remove such watermarks from many PDF, Word, Excel, PowerPoint, and Visio supported documents.'

-Following topics will be covered in this article:

-*   .NET API for removing watermarks
-*   Find watermarks in documents using C#
-*   Remove watermarks from documents in C#'
 tags: ['find and remove watermarks in csharp', 'find watermarks in csharp', 'remove watermarks in csharp', 'Watermarking API for .NET']
 categories: ['GroupDocs.Watermark Product Family']
 ---